Paul Bracq: Career

 Bracq's design career began in the studio of Philippe Charbonneaux, serving as his assistant in 1953 and 1954.
 During this period, the studio produced the designs for the French Presidential limousine built by Citroën, a one-off Pegaso coupe, and other automobiles.

 Bracq served his mandatory military service from late 1954 through 1957.
 Subsequently, he worked for Daimler-Benz, heading its design studio in Sindelfingen, a post he held for ten years.
-Upon joining the Mercedes-Benz styling department he created the distinct coupé and cabiolet variants of already designed W111 and W112 “Fintail” sedans.
+Upon joining the Mercedes-Benz styling department he created the distinct coupé and cabriolet variants of already designed W111 and W112 “Fintail” sedans.
 He also styled the Mercedes 600, 230SL Pagoda roadster, the W108/W109, W114/W115 series and its stablemate: the W114 coupé – all of the '60s.

 Upon his return to France in 1967, Bracq worked for Brissonneau and Lotz, where he worked on the design of the TGV high-speed passenger train led by Jacques Cooper.
 During this time, Bracq was also responsible for prototypes of a sports car based on the BMW 1600Ti and a coupé based on the Simca 1100.

-In 1970, Bracq was appointed design director of BMW, where he succeeded Wilhelm Hofmeister ao.
-E9 series.
+In 1970, Bracq was appointed design director of BMW, where he succeeded Wilhelm Hofmeister.
 Bracq was responsible for the initial designs of the BMW E12 5 Series, BMW E21 3 series, E24 6 series and the E23 7 Series.
-His 1973 "Turbo" concept car won "Concept Car of the Year" by the Revue Automobile Suisse that year; the car repeated the feat in 1992 in the Bagatelle Concours d'Elegance.
+His 1973 "Turbo" concept car won "Concept Car of the Year" by the Revue Automobile Suisse that year; The car repeated the feat in 1992 in the Bagatelle Concours d'Elegance.